Originally published March 2012. Updated September 2018.

-Wear disposable gloves.
-I prefer to use nitrile gloves since they are less likely to react with the resin. if you have super sensitive skin, you might consider coating your hands with a barrier cream first.
+I prefer nitrile gloves since they are less likely to react with the resin.
+If you have super sensitive skin, you might consider coating your hands with a barrier cream first.

-Wear a respirator.
 Some resins, including polyester and polyurethane, can be very dangerous.
-Wear a NIOSH approved respirator and make sure it fits properly.
+Wear a NIOSH approved respirator for fumes and make sure it fits properly.